woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Product Gallery: CSS styling tightening up. ([10867](https://github.com/woocommerce/woocommerce-blocks/pull/10867))
 - Checkout Block: Prevent changes in the selected shipping method when new rates are added or removed. ([10457](https://github.com/woocommerce/woocommerce-blocks/pull/10457))

+= 11.1.3 - 2023-11-08 =

+#### Bug Fixes

+- WordPress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template.
+[11455](https://github.com/woocommerce/woocommerce-blocks/pull/11455)

 = 11.1.2 - 2023-09-27 =

 #### Bug Fixes